Adaptive Reconstruction of Cluster Halos (ARCH): Integrating Shear and Flexion for Substructure Detection: Methodology

 \subsubsection{Step 2: Local Optimization of Candidate Lenses.}

-Each retained candidate undergoes a local three-parameter (position and strength), gradient based optimization restricted to nearby sources.
+Each retained candidate undergoes a local three-parameter (position and strength), gradient based optimization restricted to sources within 20'' of the candidate.
+This radius is chosen to be large compared to the mean source separation while remaining small relative to the full field, thereby emphasizing local consistency with the surrounding lensing signal.
 The aim is not a global minimum but a stable local minimum that is consistent with surrounding signals, providing a reliable starting point for subsequent steps.